 Another way of minimizing or avoiding an allergic reaction to felines is to get a hypoallergenic breed.
 One breed that is often referred to as hypoallergenic is the Bengal cat.
 Is this beautiful feline breed allergen-free?
 We dive in to find out if Bengal cats are hypoallergenic.

 Contrary to widespread belief, pet allergies, including cat allergies, are not caused by pet hair.
 Instead, they are an allergic reaction to proteins the animal produces that are present in their skin and urine and spread through saliva.
-Fel d 1 is the main protein that is believed to provoke human allergic reactions from felines.
+Fel d 1 is the main protein that is believed to provoke human allergic reactions from contact with felines.

-Feline allergies are usually triggered through the spread of dander or this protein present on their hair, usually distributed when they groom themselves.
+Feline allergies are usually triggered by the spread of dander or this protein present on their hair, usually distributed when they groom themselves.
 Allergy reactions and symptoms can be very mild or very severe.
 They can include itchy eyes, sneezing, runny nose, coughing, shortness of breath, wheezing, tightening of the chest, face pain, watery eyes, skin rash, hives, or severe reactions like asthma attacks.

 Cat allergies can also cause long-term effects like trouble sleeping, eczema, itchy skin, swollen eyes, and more.
 These can occur from direct contact with an animal or by being in a room where there is a lot of dander present.
 The severity and sensitivity of an individual to cat allergies will vary.

 Bengal cats are a gorgeous hybrid feline breed.
-These big beauties were developed by mixing a wild Asian leopard cat with different domestic cats, including the American shorthair, Abyssinian, and Egyptian Mau.
+These big beauties were developed by mixing a wild Asian leopard cat with different domestic cats, including the American Shorthair, Abyssinian, and Egyptian Mau.
 The hybrid breed was created around the 1970s.

-The first felines of this breed are said to have been developed by a researcher named Dr. Willard Centerwall from Loyola University.
+The first felines of this breed are said to have been developed by a researcher named Dr. Willard Centerwall from Loma Linda University.
 He bred the cats to study leukemia.
 Once the research was done, the cats were given to a breeder who made them with other domestic house cats to curate today’s gorgeous cat known as the Bengal.